 Microblading is the process of implanting pigment into the basal membrane, which divides the epidermis from the dermis layer of the skin to create fuller-looking brows.
 Although it’s not as permanent, the process of microblading is similar.
 Small cuts are made into your eyebrow, they are filled with ink, and then the excess is wiped away.

 The touch-up session is used to go over the penned lines and make any alterations or color adjustments as needed.
 The two-part process ensures you love your new standout brows, and that they last!

-- Microblading aftercare is a crucial part to get the best results
+Microblading aftercare is a crucial part of getting the best results

 One of the things to consider before you get microblading is DO NOT SCRATCH or wet your eyebrows.
-Avoid excessive sweating, be easy on the gym.
-You can’t also wash your face.
-You have to wait at least a week or so to go back to washing your face properly, so makeup wipes are going to be your best friend.
-Also, Lather on the SPF.
-Use a proper sunscreen after your treatment.
+Avoid excessive sweating; be easy on the gym.
+DON’T wash your face.
+You have to wait at least a week or so to go back to washing your face correctly, so makeup wipes are going to be your best friend.
+Also, Lather on the SPF uses a proper sunscreen after your treatment.
 Remember Things To Consider Before You Get Microblading.

 Others may choose to routinely visit their technician to touch up their brows every six months for peak performance, but it is totally up to you!
 Your technician will advise you as well.